kathysledge/smig/docs/schema-reference/sequences.md

 ### Performance

 Sequences are fast but require database roundtrips.
-For extremely high volume:
-- Use `cache()` to preallocate numbers
-- Consider UUIDs if strict sequence isn’t required
+For extremely high volume, consider UUIDs if strict sequence isn't required.

 ### Uniqueness